pachyderm/pachyderm/src/server/vendoring-readme.md

 Unfortunately, there doesn't seem to be a way to get govendor to add a whole repository in a single pass.
 Even trying `govendor add +missing` doesn't work.

-Maybe we should just write a script to clone a repo?
-And update the vendor.json accordingly.
+(Maybe we should just write a script to clone a repo?
+And update the vendor.json accordingly.)

+It's also very easy to miss a package when vendoring if you still have a copy of hte library on your GOPATH.
+So I recommend removing (or moving) the copy on GOPATH while you do the vendor/go test/loop to be confident you have all the packages you need.

+Except ... it does seem to want a copy in GOPATH?

+e.g.

+    $ govendor add bazil.org/fuse/fs/fstestutil
+    Error: Package "bazil.org/fuse/fs/fstestutil" not a go package or not in GOPATH.

+So then you do `go get bazil.org/fuse/fs/fstestutil` and repeat the govendor add and it works.

 ## To update a package